Tammy W. Holt

 Earl W. Worley, Jr.

-Earl Worley has been with KS Bank for 26 years and currently serves as the Chief Operating Officer of KS Bank and its holding company, KS Bancorp, Inc. located in Smithfield, North Carolina.
-He attended Princeton High School and received his B.S. in Business Administration with a concentration in Accounting from the University of Mount Olive College in 1986.
+Earl Worley has been with KS Bank for 28 years and currently serves as the Chief Operating Officer of KS Bank and its holding company, KS Bancorp, Inc. located in Smithfield, North Carolina.
+He attended Princeton High School and received his B.S. in Business Administration and a concentration in Accounting from the University of Mount Olive in 1986.
 Mr. Worley is also a 1996 graduate of the Graduate School of Banking at Colorado and the North Carolina Bank Directors’ College in 2015.
-Mr. Worley has been a featured speaker at the Independent Community Bankers of America (ICBA) Securities Bond Academy in Memphis, Tennessee.
-He currently serves as Chair of the Board of Trustees at the University of Mount Olive, and Vice Chair of the Board of Directors on the Community Bankers’ Bank in Midlothian, Virginia.
+He currently serves as Chair of the Board of Trustee at the University of Mount Olive, and Chair of the Board of Directors on the Community Bankers’ Bank in Midlothian, Virginia.
 Mr. Worley and his wife, Melissa, have two children.

 Mabel Yelvington served Johnston Health for 35 years, in the capacities of Nurse Executive and as Senior Vice President during her final 12 years of employment.
 She is a board member of the Day-by-Day Treatment Center and the Johnston Community College Health Advisory Board.
 Mrs. Yelvington is a graduate of UNC at Chapel Hill.
 She has served as a Johnston County Library Trustee, a member of the UNC School of Nursing Alumni Board, North Carolina Nursing Administrators Executive Board, and Triangle Nursing Administrators.
 Mrs. Yelvington has been honored as a Paul Harris Fellow and Great 100 Nurses in North Carolina.